delcidj22/event-logger/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can use this project to keep track of al of the upcoming baseball games you will be attending!
+**You can use this project to keep track of all of the upcoming baseball games you will be attending!**

 ## Available Scripts